Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Discussion

 The scaling parameters have also been implicated in the connection between RC and delay embedding \cite{duan2023embedding,gauthier2021next}.
-The high performance of both standard and hybrid RCs at low spectral radius could suggest that they do not require a long memory for the tasks considered here.
-This is supported by the fact that the ground truth systems we are trying to predict are 1st order ODEs.
+The high performance of both standard and hybrid RCs at low spectral radius suggests that they do not require a long memory for the tasks considered here.
 To investigate whether the reservoirs might benefit from richer representations of fewer past states instead of long memory, we tested reservoirs that completed multiple internal updates per step.
-These ``multi-step'' reservoirs are similar to the ``drifting-state'' reservoirs in~~\cite{sakemi2020model} except only the final internal state is used for output computation; after multiple non-linear updates have been applied forming a more complex representation.
-We found no consistent effect on performance across various dynamical system forecasting tasks (Supplementary Fig.~\ref{supp_fig:multistep_reservoir}).
-The extra internal steps may produce an \textit{effective spectral radius} that can become too large or too small, contingent on the original spectral radius setting.
-This could counteract any benefit of having multiple internal steps.
-It is also possible that the representations produced by a single step of the reservoir are already rich enough for the dynamical systems considered.
+These ``multi-step'' reservoirs are similar to the ``drifting-state'' reservoirs in~~\cite{sakemi2020model} except only the final internal state is used for output computation, after multiple non-linear updates have been applied to form a more complex representation.
+We found no consistent effect on performance across various dynamical system forecasting tasks (Supplementary Fig.~S17).

-The failure of both the standard and hybrid RC to predict asynchronous dynamics in our study is most likely due to the slow dynamics of that regime (Supplementary Fig.~\ref{supp_fig:space_time_separation}).
-This is not evident in the other three regimes, where the fast dynamics quickly results in the separation of points, and exploration of phase space.
-The slow movement of the asynchronous dynamics creates a training span in a distinct region of phase space to the test spans.
-Across both the standard and hybrid RC, this appears to be catastrophic for learning, and subsequent performance.
-Extending the training span, or training on disjoint training spans that better explore phase space are possible solutions.
+The behavior of the standard and hybrid RC in response to parameter changes is similar across the three non-synchronous regimes.
+A further test conducted with a slower version of the asynchronous regime resulted in near-zero valid times for both models across all parameters (Supplementary Fig.~S18).
+We believe this was due to the slow, highly correlated, dynamics (Supplementary Fig.~S15) creating a training span in a distinct region of phase space from the test spans (Supplementary Fig.~S19).

-The improved performance of the hybrid RC over the standard RC of course comes at the cost of increased computational complexity.
-This is due to the additional ODE integrator steps being carried out during training and prediction.
+The improved performance of the hybrid RC over the standard RC comes at the cost of increased computational complexity.
 Further work must evaluate, on a case-by-case basis, whether the performance improvement justifies the cost, and whether the computational cost alone rules out chosen control applications.
+Extending the hybrid RC architecture to include recent developments in reservoir computing \cite{jaurigue2021reservoir,koster2023data,ma2023novel} may help to reduce this cost.